Filings: Purdue owners used Swiss banks to hide transfers

 New York — asking a judge to enforce subpoenas of companies, banks and advisers to Purdue and its owners, the Sackler family — said it has already documented $1 billion in transfers between those parties.

 Those transactions include millions shifted from a Purdue parent company to former board member Mortimer D.A.
 Sackler, prosecutors said in the papers.
-Prosecutors say Sackler then redirected substantial amounts to shell companies that own family homes in Manhattan and the Hamptons.
+Sackler then redirected substantial amounts to shell companies that own family homes in Manhattan and the Hamptons, prosecutors say.

+Representatives for the branch of the family that includes Mortimer D.A.
+Sackler did not immediately respond to requests for comment.

 The filing, made in a New York court, follows decisions by that state and others to reject a tentative settlement with Stamford, Connecticut-based Purdue, announced this week, arguing it does not do enough to make amends for the company’s and family’s alleged roles in flooding U.S. communities with prescription painkillers.